kallasuribabu54/CQI-Project/README.md

 Key Visuals:

-1. Correlation Matrix – To identify the strongest relationships between sensory attributes and Total Cup Points.
+1. Scatter Charts – Visual comparison between each sensory score and overall quality.

-2. Scatter Charts – Visual comparison between each sensory score and overall quality.
+2. Decomposition Tree – Interactive breakdown of how each sensory factor impacts cup score.

-3. Decomposition Tree – Interactive breakdown of how each sensory factor impacts cup score.
+3. Bar Charts – scores by region, processing method, and variety.

-4. Bar Charts & KPIs – Average scores by region, processing method, and variety.
+4. Slicers – For exploring insights by country, processing method, and harvest year.

-5. Slicers – For exploring insights by country, processing method, and harvest year.
+5. Scatter Charts - Too See the impact of the defects on the overall coffee quality.

 Key Insights:

-Aroma, Flavor, and Balance are the top predictors of coffee quality.
+Aroma, Flavor are the top predictors of coffee quality.

-Washed processing methods generally result in higher Total Cup Points.
+Washed(Wet) processing methods generally result in higher Total Cup Points.

 Higher altitudes tend to produce better cup scores.